-It is unclear when the Tower of London first became a visitor attraction with admission charges for those who wanted to see its sights.
+It is unclear when the Tower of London first became a visitor attraction which charged for admission.
 In practice, it may have been a gradual process, in which the custom of visitors giving gratuities to those who had assisted them during their visit turned into fixed charges – although allowing a visitor to give more if he wished.
 For example, Patrick Gordon recorded on 9 December 1666 ‘I went to the Tower, and see the crowne, sceptre, jewels, armes and magazine, which cost me in wages one pound thirteen shillings’.
 It would seem that some visitors of status would deliberately over-pay as a reflection of their social standing and wealth.

 In 1693 prospective overseas visitors to the Tower were advised to expect to have to pay the following if they wished to see the sights: